maiziezhoulab/RNN_BrainMaturation/README.md

 	<img src="https://github.com/xinzhoucs/RNN_BrainMaturation/blob/master/example/Tasks.jpg"  width="783" height="282">
 </p>

-**Main_training.py** provides the main RNN models used in the paper.
-Trained models will be saved in *data/6tasks/*
+**Main_training.py** provides the main RNN models used in the paper, and trained models will be saved in *data/6tasks/*

 ### File Structure

-After training, files in /data would be structured as follows:
+After training, files in */data* would be structured as follows:
 ```
 ├─data
    └─6tasks